pyxem/pyxem/doc/index.rst

 =================================
 Pyxem is an open source project working to bring together tools for the analysis of data from pixilated electron detectors.
-Based on the Hyperspy project, pyxem has an active community of users and developerrs who are interested in many different areas including:
+Based on the Hyperspy project, pyxem has an active community of users and developers who are interested in many different areas including:

 - Orientation Mapping of Crystals
 - Strain Mapping